Traffic delays as Aucklanders head out of town for Anniversary Weekend

-Traffic is backed up on Auckland's Southern Motorway as holidaymakers flee the city.
+Police are reminding drivers to take it easy while traffic backs up on Auckland's motorways as holidaymakers flee the city.

+A crash on the Western Motorway and a breakdown on the Southern Motorway near Greenlane has also caused congestion.

 Traffic is crawling at 15km/h between Highbrook and Redoubt Rd at Manukau.